-Weyauwega's downtown and its adjoining neighborhoods developed as a compact, open-air, multi-use development organized around a clearly identifiable public realm where people gather and strengthen community bonds.
-It is built upon a diversity of land uses including commercial, institutional, recreational, and residential.
-It serves as a hub of civic activity and provides a vital economic core for the community.
+Weyauwega's downtown and its adjoining neighborhoods developed as a compact, open-air, multi-use development organized around a clearly identifiable public realm where people gathered and strengthened community bonds.
+It was built upon a diversity of land uses including commercial, institutional, recreational, and residential.
+It served (and serves) as a hub of civic activity and provides a vital economic core for the community.

-A vibrant downtown integrates multiple uses within a multilayered system of streets, pedestrian ways, paths, alleys, and parks helps create a memorable environment for pedestrian, bicyclists, and drivers.
+A vibrant downtown integrates multiple uses within a multilayered system of streets, pedestrian ways, paths, alleys, and parks helps create a memorable environment for pedestrian, bicyclists, own center concept drawing.
+Image courtesy: Richmond Free Press.

+and drivers.
 Common elements include a community focus (such as a park or town square), pedestrian orientation (as opposed to one focused on automobiles), and a higher density of land uses than would otherwise be available (or desirable) within the community.
 Rural town centers offer basic employment, services, shopping, and housing.
 They create jobs, incubate small businesses, reduce sprawl, protect property values, provide civic facilities, offer venues for community events, and increase the community's options for goods and services.